junxit/us-congress-bills-117/metadata.md

 - 2022-06-23 — Senate amendment submitted
 - 2022-06-23 — Senate amendment submitted
 - 2022-06-23 — Senate concurred in the House amendment to S. 2938 with an amendment SA (5099), and an amendment to the title by Yea-Nay Vote.
 65 - 33.
 Record Vote Number: 242. (text: 06/21/2022 CR S3034-3042)
+- 2022-06-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-24 — Mr. Nadler moved that the House agree to the Senate amendments to the House amendment. (consideration: CR H5895-5915)
+- 2022-06-24 — On motion that the House agree to the Senate amendments to the House amendment Agreed to by the Yeas and Nays: 234 - 193 (Roll no. 299). (text: CR H5895-5903)
+- 2022-06-24 — Presented to President.
+- 2022-06-24 — Presented to President.
+- 2022-06-24 — Pursuant to the provisions of H.Res.
+1204, the House proceeded with one hour of debate on the Nadler motion that the House agree to the Senate amendments to the House amendment to S. 2938.
+- 2022-06-24 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments to the House amendment Agreed to by the Yeas and Nays: 234 - 193 (Roll no. 299).(text: CR H5895-5903)
+- 2022-06-24 — The previous question was ordered pursuant to the rule.
+- 2022-06-25 — Became Public Law No: 117-159.
+- 2022-06-25 — Became Public Law No: 117-159.
+- 2022-06-25 — Signed by President.
+- 2022-06-25 — Signed by President.